open-wc/open-wc/docs/faq/events.md

 ### Inside of your elements

 When adding event listening inside of your components, assuming you are using `lit-html` (or any other declarative renderer with event binding syntax) use the tools supplied therein to [add event listeners](https://lit-html.polymer-project.org/guide/writing-templates#add-event-listeners).
 The reasoning behind this is that for any listener added by `lit-html`, the same listener will be removed by `lit-html` when no longer needed; no ghost listeners!
-That means whether the DOM and its associated lister is available for the entire lifecycle of your application, or just for a small part of that, the least amount of work will be done to ensure the event is handled appropriately.
+That means whether the DOM and its associated listener is available for the entire lifecycle of your application, or just for a small part of that, the least amount of work will be done to ensure the event is handled appropriately.
 See the `click` listener in the following code.
-It _only_ exits while `this.open` is `true`, which leaves the browser listening to less things and your code less likely to trigger handlers errantly.
+It _only_ exits while `this.open` is `true`, which leaves the browser listening to fewer things and your code less likely to trigger handlers errantly.

 ```js
 render() {